Preschool for All Advisory Committee

 Preschool for All (PFA) will give 3 and 4 year olds in Multnomah County access to free, high-quality, developmentally appropriate, culturally responsive preschool experiences.
 The program is slated to grow over time, increasing the number of children and families that it serves each year.
 Families will be able to apply for slots in early 2022 and preschoolers will start in September of 2022.
 All families in Multnomah County will be eligible to apply and families who currently have the least access to high-quality preschool will be prioritized for the first-available slots.

 The Preschool For All ballot measure requires that an Advisory Committee be established to:

 - Review data and make policy recommendations to the Department of County Human Services, which is responsible for implementing Preschool for All.

-In Spring of 2021, Multnomah County Chair Deborah Kafoury will appoint 12-15 group members for the Preschool for All Advisory Committee.
+In Summer of 2021, Multnomah County Chair Deborah Kafoury will appoint 12-15 group members for the Preschool for All Advisory Committee.
 These appointments will then be approved by the Multnomah County Board of Commissioners.
 Geographic and racial diversity will be key considerations for overall group make-up.

 PFA Advisory Committee Members will:

 - Live or work in Multnomah County.